Are you struggling to pay your household bill and worried about managing less money due to changes in the UK Benefit System?

 What is Pension Credit?

-Pension credit is a benefit which some can apply for to top up their income once they have reached state pension age.
+Pension credit is a benefit that some can apply for to top up their income once they have reached state pension age.
 There are two elements to it:

 - Guarantee credit: If your weekly income is less than 163 for a single pensioner, or your joint weekly income is less than 248.80 as a couple, then your income will be topped up to this level.